Special Needs Children

 - ARCHETYPE THERAPY

-- BEHAVIOR PROGRAM
+- BEHAVIOR MODIFICATION WITH LAW PROGRAM

-- NUTRITION, SUPPLEMENTATION & DIET
+- NUTRITION, SUPPLEMENTS & DIET

 Brain Injury Symptoms

-Brain injury could have many symptoms.
+A brain injury could have many symptoms.
 This is quite obvious as the brain runs everything.
 When the brain becomes disorganized, the symptoms could range from daunting (seizures, rigidity, severe ill health, failure to thrive) to unusual (screaming, repetitive actions, biting, smelling, and tasting inadequate) to a hundred other symptoms that may seem odd, funny or simply mysterious.

 Special needs children are diagnosed based upon these frightening or bizarre symptoms.
 Rather they should be diagnosed based upon a thorough evaluation of the brain.
 A symptomatic diagnosis leads to treatment of the symptom, thereby ignoring the underlying problem that resides within the brain itself.